-Starflow contains a micrologger with 512kB of memory; enough for 250,000 measurements.
-It will acquire instantaneous, maximum, minimum and averaged readings.
-Starflow is equipped with the SDI-12 communications facility, intelligent battery supervision, and an interface to a telemetry system, such as Neon.
-By connecting a rain gauge 6506C you can make a complete storm water monitoring system.
+It will acquire instantaneous, maximum, minimum and average readings.
+Starflow QSD is equipped with the SDI-12 or MODBUS communications facility, a backup lithium battery, and an interface to a telemetry system, such as Neon.
+By connecting a rain gauge 6506C you can make a complete stormwater monitoring system.

 There are several different methods used to measure water level.

 The measurement methods include:

 1 – a still well or still pipe with a shaft encoder/float and wheel/beaded float line system